DDanielcoding/Kubernetes_project/README.md

 <code>kubectl apply -f cow-service.yaml</code><br><br>

-Between creation I also checked that everything as it supposed to be:
+Between creation I also verified that everything as it supposed to be:

 <code>kubectl get pv mypvk1</code><br><br>